jamesabustan/my-recipe-app/server/README.md

 ### my-recipe-app
-### Recipe journal that let's you log your fave recipes (inputs recipe name, cooking time, level, url link)
+### Recipe journal that let's you add, edit and delete your fave recipes (inputs recipe name, cooking time, level, url link)

 ### Tech used